 1, calle de la Libertad, Madrid, 28004

-You may just be tempted to try all 41 of Salmon Guru’s crazy cocktails, mixed under the glow of neon arrows.
+You may just be tempted to try all 30 of Salmon Guru’s crazy cocktails, mixed under the glow of neon arrows.
 Low lighting and excellent acoustics make this the ideal place for an intimate chat.
-Every cocktail is a work of art, but if you feel it going to your head, an order of oxtail gyozas may help.
-There’s almost always a line, and it doesn’t take reservations.
+Every cocktail is a work of art, but if you feel it going to your head, an order of different gyozas may help.
+They take reservations.

 BTW: Tell the barista what flavors you like and let him recommend something.
 He’ll always hit the nail on the head.